ColoursofOSINT/findmydevice/README.md

 fmd camera (back/front) - takes a picture and sends it to the server
 ```

+FMD camera takes a picture from the camera you selcted(Back/Front) and sends it encrypted to the server.
+When you log in to the server you will be able to view the picture by presisng the picture icon.

+`fmd delete` is capable of deleting you phone.
+For this you have to configure a pin in the settings and enable this option.
+When you than send the command you have to add the pin at the end.
+Like this:

+`fmd delete <your pin>`

+`FMD locate` will send you the coordinates of your phone.

+In order to work, the phone needs Location enabled or this [Permission](PERMISSION WRITE_SECURE_SETTINGS) enabled.

+The application send the GSM_Informations (MCC, MNC, LAC, CID).
+These are the information about the cellular_tower you are connected with.
+You can get the location of this tower by searching on http://www.cell2gps.com/ or if you have added your [OpenCellID_API_KEY](OpenCellID_API_KEY) you can even configure FMD to send you the coordinates.

+The GPS-Coordinates will be send as soon as they are available to the device.

+`FMD locate last` will send you the last known location

+`FMD locate gps` will only send you the gps coordinates

+`FMD locate cell` will only send you the cell location.

+`fmd lock` locks the device and displays a message that you can configure in the settings.

+If you lost you device and didn't configured a message you can just write `fmd lock (your message)` and it will be shown.

+After locking your phone a splashscreen with your preconfigured or send via sms message will be shown.
+You are now locked out of your phone and are able to move to the lockscreen of android via the android controls     `○   <`.
+Now you can enter your pin, password, fingerprint or other locking method and unlock your phone.

+`fmd ring` lets the phone ring with you default ringtone.

+The phone will ring for 15 seconds.
+If you send `fmd ring long` it will ring for 3 minutes.

 ## 4. Settings
 ### FMD delete
 Here you can enable or disable the `fmd delete` command.